Riley-Py/Grade-Calculator_GUI/README.md

 3. In the folder, look for the "Grade_Calculator_GUI.py" and double-click on it
 4. Volia!
 The program should be running and you should be able to use it!

-Alternatively, if you don't want to install Python (which I know many people that don't), simply install the executable file outside of the "Grade Calculator_GUI" and run it from there.
+Update: you don't need to do the above anymore.
+For Windows, go into the .zip file and create a shortcut of the .exe (make sure you turn off Windows Defender or it'll read it as a virus).
+Then, as long as you keep all of the other directories ("SFX/", "IMG/"), the program will look just fine.
+I'll be updating this to include a method for GNU/Linux.

 This is my first large-scale GUI project, so it may be a bit unpolished (I know Tkinter looks a bit outdated).

 -RC